selmarosine/polar-hotel/README.md

 This is a small hotel website project that displays some rooms from a fictional hotel, where the user can book the rooms on available dates, add extra activities and get some discount if the requirements are fulfilled.

-The hotel is written in HTML, CSS, PHP and some Javascript, and for storing rooms, activities, discounts and booked dates i have used sqlite.
+The hotel is written in HTML, CSS, PHP and some Javascript, and for storing rooms, activities, discounts and booked dates I have used SQLite.

 # Svalbard